beradeep/beradeep/README.md

 ## 🧐 About
 - 💻 Android App Developer
-- 🌱 I'm currently learning ML
+- 🌱 I'm currently an Engineering Undergraduate
-- 👯 I’m Looking to collaborate with other Developers
+- 👯 I’m looking to collaborate with other Developers
 - 💬 Ask me about Android Development or tech related stuff
-- ⚡ Fun fact: The earth is round :raised_hands:
+- ⚡ Fun fact: The earth is round 🌏

 ## Tech Stack